 The final paper for this course is a showcase of the culmination of hard work throughout the semester mastering the course concepts.

-You are in the shoes of an I/O Psychology consultant and your firm has been tapped to help cover a case at the Treadwell Tire Plant.
-Employee morale at the plant is lacking and action is needed to quickly turn the plant around.
-You and your imaginary team will design and suggest ways to improve processes at the plant to turn things around.
+You are in the shoes of an I/O Psychology consultant and your firm has been tapped to help cover a case at the Sports Scene Restaurant.
+Employee morale at the restaurant is lacking and action is needed to quickly amend things.
+You and your imaginary team will design and suggest ways to improve processes at the restaurant to turn things around.

 Final Paper Prompt